Greatest Hits Tour (Avril Lavigne)

-The Greatest Hits Tour was a concert tour by Canadian recording artist Avril Lavigne.
+The Greatest Hits Tour was the eighth concert tour by Canadian recording artist Avril Lavigne.
 It began on May 22, 2024, in Vancouver, Canada, and concluded on June 29, 2025, in Oro-Medonte, Canada, consisting of 69 shows.

 Designed to promote Lavigne's discography, the majority of concerts on the Greatest Hits Tour took place in North America, while her European dates primarily consisted of festival appearances.

 Background

 During 2022 and 2023, Lavigne embarked on her Love Sux Tour, promoting her seventh studio album Love Sux (2022).
 This tour spanned across Asia, Europe, North America and South America.
 At the end of 2023, Lavigne revealed a series of European festival dates, accompanied by select stand-alone concerts including performances in Pula, Croatia and Cardiff, Wales.
 In January 2024, she announced a lineup of tour dates across the United States and Canada, officially naming the tour the Greatest Hits Tour.

 On December 2, 2024, it was announced that the tour would be extended with an additional leg, featuring concerts across the United States and Canada through May and June 2025.
 Lavigne is set to perform a mix of arena and stadium concerts, with one festival appearance scheduled for June 29 at the All My Friends Fest.